-All students must wear their Mass Attire on First Wednesday's (see Uniform Policy).
-Students must wear Mass Attire for Holy Days.
+All students must wear liturgy wear on first Wednesday's (see Uniform Policy).
+Students must wear liturgy uniform for Holy Days.
 Students who participate in P.E.
 (Physical Education) classes that day may bring their P.E. uniform to change into during recess.
-We expect parents to support the dress uniform policy by ensuring that their children leave home properly dressed for Mass as well as all school days.
+We expect parents to support the uniform policy by ensuring that their children leave home properly dressed for Mass as well as all school days.